 Wait, didn’t I say our kids need a biblical worldview?
 Just bear with me a moment.
 In order to defend their faith, tweens need to investigate the various worldviews that are going to challenge that faith.

 They need a strong knowledge of beliefs like Cultural Marxism, New Age Spirituality, Islam, and the one that dominates our culture- and schools- Secular Humanism.
 It is essential that they know how all of these different views stack up against the claims of Christianity.

-By exposing them to other worldviews, without any presuppositions they may learn from school and the media, you’ll be essentially inoculating them against these viewpoints.
+By exposing them to other worldviews, without any assumptions they may learn from school and the media, you’ll essentially be inoculating them against these viewpoints.
 You will be preparing them to make a defense, or apologetic, to everyone who asks for an account of the hope that is within them (1 Peter 3:15).